The Aflac duck is 20 years old. Here's how he's changed the insurance world - KTVZ

 Aflac CEO Dan Amos, who’s been the head of the company since 1990, told CNN Business he’s pleasantly surprised by just how much the duck resonates with consumers.
 The brand awareness that the ad created is a big reason for the company’s success today, he said.

-“Within three years of the first ad, our sales in the US doubled and are name recognition went from under 10% to around 90%,” Amos said.
+“Within three years of the first ad, our sales in the US doubled and our name recognition went from under 10% to around 90%,” Amos said.
 “We now get texts, emails and calls from people wanting to wear merchandise with the duck on it.
-We’ve arrived. “
+We’ve arrived.”

-Aflac, which will report its fourth quarter and full year results after the closing bell Tuesday, is expected to post annual revenue of more than $22 billion.
+Aflac, which reported its fourth quarter and full year results after the closing bell Tuesday, posted annual revenue of more than $22 billion.
 The stock has soared 325% in the past 20 years, compared to a 124% gain for the S&P 500.

 Amos said the duck was the brainchild of the old ad agency Kaplan Thaler, which is now owned by Publicis.
 (Aflac has since switched marketing firms.)